OCA/connector-redmine/redmine_import_time_entry/README.rst

 ======================

 The Redmine API does not allow to fetch time entry records based on the last update field.
-For this reason, the connector fetches every records for a period of time (e.g. 2 weeks), then it filters the records with the last update field.
+For this reason, the connector fetches every records for a period of time (e.g. 2 weeks) as explained in Configuration.

 Credits
 =======